ryankupk/Clean-Music-Metadata/README.md

 ## folder_diff.py

 Grab all directories in `PC_PATH` and `PHONE_PATH`, identify differences, and apply "fixes" to the data in each until they are the same.
 Options are to delete a directory on the phone, delete a directory on the PC, copy a directory from the phone to the PC, copy a directory from the PC to the phone.
-It's assumed that the phone is rooted so that scripts can be run in the terminal to get a .txt file "directories.txt" which is placed in `PC_PATH` before starting.
+The phone must have a remote server that can be mounted on the PC, and the path to that server is set in `PHONE_PATH`.

 ### Notes

-This can be done in a much more automated and intelligent way if it were reasonably possible to programmatically copy/delete folders on a phone.
-I had tried a couple of things and none of them worked well, and it's really not that onerous to do it manually assuming that the two directories are already similar.
-In the worst case, all directories can be deleted from one and copied from the other, but that takes a long time in my experience.
-The program does little more than track progress for doing this all manually, but makes it much easier and faster to do so.

-There's a bit of a hack in the main for loop to just restart the search from the beginning whenever a change is applied rather than properly indexing `pcList` and `phoneList`, but the search space is very small (sub-1000 directories in my case) so this doesn't hurt efficiency in any noticeable way.
+There's a bit of a hack in the main for loop to just restart the search from the beginning whenever a change is applied rather than properly indexing `pcList` and `phoneList`, but the search space is very small (sub-1000 directories in my case) so this doesn't hurt efficiency in any meaningful way.

 ## remove_metadata.py